Overview - TCB Group

 The membership of the Theoretical and Computational Biophysics Group includes faculty, postdocs, graduate students, software developers, and administrators.
 Encompassed in this membership is variety of disciplines, e.g. physics, biophysics, computer science, and other fields, each contributing to the group's computational and research goals.
 Those students receiving training through tenure in the group obtain their degrees through their home departments on the UIUC campus (for information on how to apply to UIUC go here), and then join the impressive record of graduates and former members of the group.

 Our technological efforts focus on the development of efficient software that facilitates the discovery process from analysis, through modeling, to visualization of the molecular apparatus in biological cells, to supporting collaborative work throughout the research process.
-Three core activities define the group's technological development efforts: VMD is a high-performance, cross-platform molecular graphics viewer, used for (among other tasks) displaying static and dynamic structures, viewing sequence information, and for structure generation and dynamic analysis.
-NAMD is an award-winning parallel molecular dynamics simulator that is capable of scaling to hundreds or thousands of processors, allowing for large scale modeling of cellular systems.
-BioCoRE is a collaborative environment for biomedical research that offers job management tools, lab book management, shared visualization through integration with VMD, and interaction tools for remote collaborators.
-Other tools help fill in the gaps left by these programs and offer support for site management.
+The Center's VMD software program is a high-performance, cross-platform molecular graphics viewer, used for (among other tasks) displaying static and dynamic structures, viewing sequence information, and for structure generation and dynamic analysis.
+The highly regarded NAMD software program is an award-winning parallel molecular dynamics simulator that is capable of scaling to hundreds or thousands of processors, allowing for large scale modeling of cellular systems.
+The Center also investigates GPU computing for acceleration of molecular modeling applications, harnessing the acceleration of GPU's for numerically intensive scientific applications such as molecular modeling.
+Development pursuits also include creating software to facilitate Molecular Dynamics Flexible Fitting (MDFF), a method to flexibly fit atomic structures into density maps, and the Lattice Microbe software package for efficiently sampling trajectories during hig-performance computing.
+The Center has also developed BioCoRE, a collaborative environment for biomedical research that offers job management tools, lab book management, shared visualization through integration with VMD, and interaction tools for remote collaborators.
+A variety of other software programs help fill in the gaps left by these programs.

 The biomedical sciences are enjoying a wealth of data from innovative